 Simpol is also globally inclusive.
 Not only does it allow citizens in democratic countries to participate in developing policy, at a later stage in the campaign, the governments of non-democratic nations would also be invited to participate in any international negotiations to determine a final set of policy measures.

 Both supporting citizens and supporting politicians would be invited, prior to implementation, to re-confirm their agreement.

 To ensure Simpol only includes policies that genuinely require simultaneous implementation, the process incorporates a unique criterion for screening out national policies.
-In this way it achieves a healthy subsidiarity between the global level and the national level, so safe-guarding national sovereignty.
-Each policy proposal will be subjected to the following test:
+In this way it achieves a healthy subsidiarity between the global level and the national level.
+This criterion is expressed in the following question:

 Would the unilateral implementation of the policy by a single nation (or by a restricted group of nations) be likely to cause it a significant competitive disadvantage?